- May 26, 2009

 The company employs 3,600 people at a number of sites in the area and is the largest manufacturer in Northern Ireland, with a history dating back to the 1930s when Shorts established its first factory in Belfast.

-Canada's Bombardier has today announced plans to sell its aerostructures business in Belfast, where it employs around 3,600 workers.
+The Canadian aircraft manufacturing company Bombardier has announced plans to sell its aerostructures business in Belfast, where it employs around 3,600 workers.

 Unions representing workers at the company said they had no advance warning of the move.